donohoe14/github-crash-course/README.md

-# Important instruction
+# Important Instructions

-This is a demo repository
+This is a demo repository for practicing Git & GitHub.